LowUp/my-articles-api/README.md

 # my-articles-api
-Api that will hold articles
+Api that will hold articles data